Chrome Enterprise & Education FAQ

 Policies and SettingsHow do I check which Chrome policies are in use?

-SupportHow many versions back do you support?
+SupportHow many versions back of the Chrome Browser and Chrome OS do you support?

 Google only supports the most current dev, beta, and stable channel releases.